Robert AmeyCalled to the Bar 2012

 Robert appeared as sole counsel in the Court of Appeal in Agbenowossi-Koffi v Donvand Ltd EWCA Civ 855; and in the EAT for the successful appellant in Simpson v Hackney LBC All ER (D) 168 (Feb), an equal pay claim against a local authority.
-Other pro bono clients include victims of unlawful discrimination and human trafficking.
+Other pro bono clients include victims of wrongful arrest, unlawful discrimination and human trafficking.

 |2016||Limited admission to the Bar of the Cayman Islands|

 |2013||Judicial assistant to Advocate General Sharpston, European Court of Justice|

 |2012||Called to the Bar of England and Wales|

 - Chapter 62 in Gore-Browne on Companies (loose-leaf, LexisNexis)